fdoving/RavenStash/tasks-4.7.0test.md

 ### Testing needed before merge to master and release - oldest to newest in git merge history.

+Anyone can participate in this testing.
+If you have any questions find us in #ravenqt-sig-working on [Discord](https://discord.gg/jn6uhur)

 | PR#  | Description          | Tests                         | Status        |
 |------|----------------------|--------------------------------------|---------------|
 |[909](https://github.com/RavenProject/Ravencoin/commit/73619e9e14ab06d4a11c52155b8c6f8c17206de4)|Sweep|Depends on Task #3.
 Detailed description will follow.|Fails to sweep [this](https://rvnt.cryptoscope.io/address/?address=mj15TuQH36sA6wxdCaNWJz4GrHMQp6rryv)|